EvanForsythe/BB485/week02.md

 <br />
 <br />
 ## <ins>**Running large jobs with SLURM job scheduler**<ins>
 Every HPC has finite resources and many users who may want to run analyses at the same time.
 The administrative system for determining which analyses run on which cores and in which order is called **job scheduling**.
-The Novus HPC makes use of the job scheduler called SLURM (Simple Linux Utility for Resource Management).
+The Novus HPC makes use of the job scheduler called **SLURM** (Simple Linux Utility for Resource Management).

-## Submitting a slurm job overview:
+## Overview to submitting a SLURM job:
 - When you run simple commands (e.g. `ls`) from the command line on the HPC, it runs as expected.
 - However, running commands that require more time/resources requires that you submit the command(s) as a 'job'
 - Submitting jobs allows you to: